Please excuse the construction happening around our office. Please call 414-464-9021 if you have any troubles at all accessing our parking lot.

 Laser Dentistry in Milwaukee, WI

-What is CO2 LightScalpel Laser?
+What Is the CO2 LightScalpel Laser?

-This laser device results in less swelling, less pain, better healing for the treatment of several conditions, including:
+This laser device results in less swelling, less pain, and better healing for the treatment of several conditions, including:

 • Implant Infections